Respectlytics Respect lytics

 +

-Our API enforces a strict 11-field data allowlist.
-Any request containing additional fields is automatically rejected with a clear error message.
+Our API stores only 5 fields: event_name, timestamp, platform, country, and session_id.
+Any request containing additional fields like user_id, email, or device identifiers is automatically rejected with a clear error message.
 You cannot add custom properties, and there's no properties or metadata field to accidentally fill with PII.

 What exactly happens to IP addresses?